neoking89/owlsight/README.md

 - Added JSON-based configuration for all voice control settings
 - Added `owl_search_and_scrape` function to the Python interpreter.
 This function can be used to search and scrape the web using DuckDuckGo's API.
 - Added `owl_create_document_searcher` function to the Python interpreter.
 This utilityfunction can be used to create a `DocumentSearcher` instance with a given set of documents and a text splitter.
+- Added `get_mteb_leaderboard_data` function to the backend API.
+This function can be used to fetch the MTEB leaderboard data.
 - Several minor bugfixes and improvements.

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com